 SASE3 all cells < 10Gy

 Dose increases are moderate.
-There was a magnet failure leading to sudden dose increase of 14Gy in cell9.
+The recovery from a magnet failure led to a sudden dose increase of 14Gy in cell9 (see also TOP 2).
 Around cells 31 the dose increase scales with the number of bunches.
 A test with 4mm lead hats was made in cell 31 with the lower Radfet.
 The Radfet position needs to be moved 10mm away from the beam.
 The unshielded radiation intensity was estimated to be reduced from 9Gy in the upper to 3.1Gy in the lower position.
 The test showed that with the lead hat no dose could be detected.
 This does not allow an estimate of the reduction.

 M. Scholz: Analysis of the “Singular Events” June 2nd

-The machine was operated in single bunch mode.

 There were repeated magnet failures in the morning of June 2nd .

+The machine was operated in single bunch mode during the recovery.

 Reason for the losses: The operator optimized the trajectory with closed undulator gaps.
 The beam was miss-steered and dumped in the undulator.
 This could have been avoided.